 With an east wind.

 a.
-Behold, the kings assembled: With God the refuge of Jerusalem (Psalm 48:3), the kings of the earth come to it – yet they cannot attack.
+Behold, the kings assembled: With God the refuge of Jerusalem (Psalm 48:3), the kings of the earth came to it – yet they could not attack.
 Instead they marveled and they were troubled.

 i.
 They passed by together may be too weak.
-The niv translates, they advanced together.
+The New International Version translates, they advanced together.
 “The united effort of the nations gave them confidence, best expressed by A.A.
-Anderson: ‘they stormed furiously’.”
+Anderson: ‘they stormed furiously.’”
 (VanGemeren)

 ii.
-“In Hebrew the words are similar to the well-known report of Julius Caesar about his victories in Gaul: Veni, vidi, vici (‘I came, I saw, I conquered’).
-Only here the kings did not conquer; the fled from the city in terror.
+They saw…they marveled…they were troubled, they hastened away: “In Hebrew the words are similar to the well-known report of Julius Caesar about his victories in Gaul: Veni, vidi, vici (‘I came, I saw, I conquered’).
+Only here the kings did not conquer; they fled from the city in terror.
 The verbs literally say: ‘They saw [Jerusalem is implied]; they were dumbfounded; they were overwhelmed; they fled in panic.’
 The fast pace of the language captures the confusion and fearful flight.”
 (Boice)

 iii.
 “As has been often noticed, they recall Caesar’s Veni, vidi, vici; but these kings came, saw, were conquered.
 No cause for the rout is named.
 No weapons were drawn in the city.”
 (Maclaren)